Book of Mormon Changes Documented:

 The word “directors” was changed to “interpreters” in both of these verses.
 Why?

 The most likely reason Martin Harris related the story of Smith seeing words appearing and disappearing, is because that is the story Smith told him.
-Until recently it was believed that the Book of Mormon came forth just as the witnesses attested.
-Yet, there are problems with this story; it makes God the source of all the bad spelling and poor grammar, as spelled out in this statement by David Whitmer:
+Yet, there are problems with this story: it makes God the source of all the misspelled words and poor grammar, as spelled out in this statement by David Whitmer:

 “Joseph Smith would put the seer stone into a hat, and put his face in the hat, drawing it closely around his face to exclude the light; and in the darkness the spiritual light would shine.
 A piece of something resembling parchment would appear, and on that appeared the writing.
 One character at a time would appear, and under it was the interpretation in English.
 Brother Joseph would read off the English to Oliver Cowdery, who was his principal scribe, and when it was written down and repeated to Brother Joseph to see if it was correct, then it would disappear, and another character with the interpretation would appear.
 Thus the Book of Mormon was translated by the gift and power of God, and not by any power of man.”
 (An Address to All Believers in Christ, 1887, p.
 12. – Quoted by Elder Russell M. Nelson, A Treasured Testament, Ensign, July 1993, p.
 61)